K9 Mastery has answers to all of your commonly asked questions below.

 All aggressive dogs are required to also have a choke chain if the prong collar does not provide adequate correction for the aggressive behavior.
 If you are not sure what size collar you will need, please feel free to contact us.
 We do also prefer the use of a toggle choke chain instead of a traditional choke chain with two rings for a better fit.

 Once your dog has started training, the required equipment may be adjusted based on the trainer's recommendation, however, this is very rarely the case.
 Prong collars (AKA pinch collars) are the most humane and effective training tool available when used under proper instruction.
-They are used on most dogs/puppies enrolled and have worked wonderfully on thousands of dogs that have atteneded our classes.
+They are used on most dogs/puppies enrolled and have worked wonderfully on the thousands of dogs that have atteneded our classes.

-No. We do not require the vaccine and we do not recommend getting it for your dog.
 The vaccine does not protect against all strains of Bordetella, so your dog can still contract the virus, and once your dog has been given the vaccine it will shed the virus for at least 2 weeks exposing other dogs.
 For this reason, we WILL NOT accept a dog into boarding or board and train within two weeks of a Bordetella vaccine.

 No. We do not accept wolves or wolf hybrids into our training program.
 These animals are genetically different from domesticated dogs and therefore respond to the training differently.

-K9 Mastery accepts cash, check, credit card, Venmo and PayPal payments.
+K9 Mastery accepts cash, credit card, Venmo and PayPal payments.
 There are also several financing options available for the board & train program if necessary.

 Appointment Policy